-Please note our operating hours, however we are available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Bundaberg Mental Health Unit on 4150 2620.
+Please note our open hours; however we are available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Community Mental Health 4150 2620.

 - Tuesday: 8:30am - 4:30pm